Cramlington Train Wreckers Walk in 2025

 Following the huge success of the stage play The Cramlington Train Wreckers, a walk has been arranged, taking in significant locations associated with the notorious derailment that took place during the General Strike of 1926.

-On May 10, 1926, dozens of striking miners lifted a rail in a bid to stop what they thought was a coal train carrying blackleg coal.
+On 10 May 1926, dozens of striking miners lifted a rail in a bid to stop what they thought was a coal train carrying blackleg coal.
 Their intention was for the coal train to halt.

 Thankfully no one was killed in the derailment and only one person was slightly injured.

-The play, written by Ed Waugh, sold out all nine venues it played throughout the North East in November and local historians Brian Godfrey and Brian Ridley are organising the walk that will take place in Cramlington on Sunday, July 6, at 11 am.
+The play, written by Ed Waugh, sold out all nine venues it played throughout the North East in November and local historians Brian Godfrey and Brian Ridley are organising the walk that will take place in Cramlington on 6 July at 11 am.

-Brian Ridley said: "As there has been such an incredible interest, we are organising the walk by "popular demand".
+Brian Ridley said, "As there has been such an incredible interest, we are organising the walk by "popular demand".
 It will start at Alexandra Park, the site of the former West Cramlington colliery and village, where five of the imprisoned Wreckers lived.
 We'll then walk down by the railway line, over the railway bridge and on to Cramlington Station and Nelson Village.

 “It'll be approximately three miles.”